17 Skin-Care Tips Dermatologists Follow Themselves

 Maintain a consistent morning and nighttime routine

 Oversleeping in the morning or getting back late at night might discourage you from fulfilling your skin routine.
 However, Dr. Loretta Ciraldo stresses the need to maintain morning and evening routines.
 “I often compare a once daily use of a product that’s recommended for a twice a day as only getting “half the dose” of what you need for desired results.
 If I need to give someone an antibiotic shot and I dump out half the amount of medicine before I give the shot, they’d know I am wasting their time and lowering efficacy.
 It’s really very similar with using skincare just as recommended!”
+Find out more tips for a perfect skin-care routine.

 Be a minimalist